Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Can you get the Pfizer COVID-19 vaccine if you’re immunocompromised?

 The vaccine was authorized to prevent COVID-19 in people age 16 and older.
-People with autoimmune conditions or who are immunocompromised are not excluded from getting the vaccine, but they are part of certain groups that require extra consideration.
+People with autoimmune conditions or who are immunocompromised are not excluded from getting the vaccine, but there is not yet direct data on the COVID-19 vaccine in these patients.

 That’s because people with these health issues were not part of the clinical trial on which the emergency use authorization was based.
 This is the big study of nearly 44,000 people who received either the COVID-19 vaccine or a placebo, which found the vaccine to have 95 percent efficacy at preventing COVID-19, according to results published in the New England Journal of Medicine.

 It is common practice to exclude people with certain health conditions, including pregnant or breastfeeding women and those on immunosuppressant medications, from vaccine phase 3 clinical trials.